Naram-Sin of Akkad: Biography

-Naram-Sin was born as a son of Manishtushu.
+Naram-Sin was a son of Manishtushu.
 He was thus a nephew of King Rimush and grandson of Sargon and Tashlultum.
 Naram-Sin's aunt was the High Priestess En-hedu-ana.
+Most recensions of the Sumerian King List show him following Manishtushu but The Ur III version of the king list inverts the order of Rimush and Manishtushu.
 To be fully correct, rather than Naram-Sin or Naram-Suen "in Old Akkadian, the name in question should rather be reconstructed as Naram-Suyin (more precisely, /narām-tsuyin/) or Naram-Suʾin (/narām-tsuʾin/)".

-Reign

-Naram-Sin defeated Manium of Magan, and various northern hill tribes in the Zagros, Taurus, and Amanus Mountains, expanding his empire up to the Mediterranean Sea and Armenia.
+Naram-Sin defeated Manium of Magan, and various northern hill tribes in the Zagros, Taurus, and Amanus Mountains, expanding his empire up to the Mediterranean Sea.
 His "Victory Stele" depicts his triumph over Satuni, chief of Lullubi in the Zagros Mountains.
-The king list gives the length of his reign as 56 years, and at least 20 of his year-names are known, referring to military actions against various places such as Uruk and Subartu.
+The Sumerian King List gives the length of his reign as 56 years, and at least 20 of his year-names are known, referring to military actions against various places such as Uruk and Subartu.
 One unknown year was recorded as "the Year when Naram-Sin was victorious against Simurrum in Kirasheniwe and took prisoner Baba the governor of Simurrum, and Dubul the ensi of Arame".
 Other year names refer to his construction work on temples in Akkad, Nippur, and Zabala.
 He also built administrative centers at Nagar and Nineveh.
-At one point in his reign much of the empire, led by Iphur-Kis from the city of Kish rose in rebellion and was put down strongly.
+In general it is not possible to assign an order to Naram-Sin's year name with the exception of his first "The year Naram-Sin received a weapon of heaven/An fr[om] the temple of the god Enlil".
+It is, however, possible to divide them into those before his deification and after that event (assumed to be shortly after the "Great Revolt") based on the presence of a godhood determinant in his name.